 - Riders then ride as much as they can during the month of March and keep track of all their bicycle miles online with the March Madness Mileage Tracker.

 - The club then takes the entry fees and applies all the proceeds to purchase cycling helmets for school aged children.

-- Club volunteers travel (by bike!) to schools around Yolo and Solano County to hand out and fit the helmets to children in need who have been nominated by each school's staff.
+- Club volunteers travel (by bike!) to schools around Yolo, Solano and Napa Counties to hand out and fit the helmets to needy children who have been nominated by each school's staff.

 - The rider who puts in the most miles earns the awe of their fellow riders and their name is printed on the Annual MM Winners Banner.